Photo By: tungnguyen0905

 - A list of any medications you’re currently taking

-Also, many urgent care clinics allow you to check in online or call ahead to confirm that they accept your insurance and can give the services you need.
+Additionally, many urgent care clinics allow you to check in online or call ahead to confirm that they accept your insurance and can provide the services you need.

 Remember, urgent care is here to help when you need it most.
 Don’t wait—find your nearest utah urgent care center today and get the care you deserve.